gkochans/case_scraper/README.md

 # Scraping case citations from legal briefs in RTF format.

 This simple Ruby script relies on the [Yomu](https://github.com/Erol/yomu) library, which extracts the body text from various document formats.
-The script does not extract the full citations, only the volume number, reporter abbreviation, and starting page number.
+With Version 0.1.0, the script now extract either the full citations, organized under the brief's section headings and sub-headings, or only the volume number, reporter abbreviation, and starting page number.

+The "full citation with headings" approach allows you to automate the tedious first step in structuring an opposition or reply brief.
+You can use the output text as a starting point to structure your own argument and make sure that you are addressing the cases cited by your opponent.

-The idea is to copy and paste that list into a service like Westlaw's "Find & Print" to retrieve all the cases.
+The "volume, reporter, first page only" option gives you a list of citations that you can copy and paste into a service like Westlaw's "Find & Print" and retrieve all the cases in a single batch.
 Auto-generating the list saves a considerable amount of time compared to copying cites manually, one by one.

-For whatever reason, I have had success extracting text from *.RTF files, but not from *.DOC or *.DOCX files.
+For whatever reason, I have had success with Yomu extracting text from *.RTF files, but not from *.DOC or *.DOCX files.
 The header/metadata information extracts properly from files in the latter two formats, but not the body text.
+Although it isn't difficult to convert a Word file to RTF, it would be nice to eliminate this extra step.
+It is on the list of feature enhancements.

 I have included `test.rtf`, which contains a list of citations to a variety of federal and state reporters, to demonstrate how the script works.
+As the file notes, these case citations were taken from the Wikipedia entry for "case citation".
+They reflect a relatively wide variety of citation styles.
+However, there are no doubt additional variations that the script may not parse properly.
+Constructing a regular expression that captures every possible case citation variation is a known (and, possibly, unsolvable) problem.
+Any suggestions on improving the regular expressions used in this script are more than welcome.
+Please fork / pull request away.

 # Installation And Dependencies